MicrosoftDocs/win32/desktop-src/properties/props-system-deviceinterface-hid-isreadonly.md

 ---
-Description: Indicates if a HID device is a Read-Only device. ms.assetid: cfac4094-94ee-47db-ba0d-cfb51a6d91a1
+description: Indicates if a HID device is a Read-Only device. ms.assetid: cfac4094-94ee-47db-ba0d-cfb51a6d91a1
 title: System.DeviceInterface.Hid.IsReadOnly
 ms.topic: article